mariamabdulhaleem33/HAPI-Website/README.md

 # Website Overview
 Our website is divided into three main sections, each designed to provide a comprehensive and user-friendly experience:

-- Home Page
+### Home Page
-The Home Page is your gateway to everything we offer.
+- The Home Page is your gateway to everything we offer.
 It includes:

-- What We Offer?: Discover the cutting-edge agricultural technologies and services we provide.
+ ### What We Offer?: Discover the cutting-edge agricultural technologies and services we provide.
-Our Vision: Learn about our mission.
+- Our Vision: Learn about our mission.
-Our Plans: Explore our various plans tailored to meet the needs of landowners, from free basic services to ultimate plans.
+- Our Plans: Explore our various plans tailored to meet the needs of landowners, from free basic services to ultimate plans.
-Comprehensive Library
-Our Library is a rich source of information, featuring:
+- Comprehensive Library :Our Library is a rich source of information, featuring:

 - Crops and Diseases: Access detailed information about different 7 crops and their associated diseases.
 - Disease Management: Learn how to identify, prevent, and treat crop diseases effectively.
 - Continuous Updates: Stay informed with regularly updated content, linked seamlessly to our backend via Axios.
-- About Us: Get to know the people and the passion behind HAPI:
+### About Us: Get to know the people and the passion behind HAPI:

 - Our Story: Read about our journey, and motivations.
 - FAQs: Find answers to common questions about our services and technologies.